-In accordance with The Lakes District Vision, development within the Lakes District Master Planned Community Area established herein shall encourage and incorporate sustainable land use techniques and principles which support a strong local economy, produce communities of livable neighborhoods, and conserve and protect the fragile natural and built environment.
+In accordance with The Lakes District Vision, development within the Lakes District planning area shall encourage and incorporate sustainable land use techniques and principles which support a strong local economy, produce communities of livable neighborhoods, and conserve and protect the fragile natural and built environment.
 These standards shall ensure:

 - (a) development in the form of coherent and compact interconnected districts and neighborhoods with clearly defined centers and edges and a diverse mix of activities (residences, shops, schools, parks, etc.) located sensibly within. - (b) mixed and multiple use integrated districts providing residential and employment opportunities and a variety of shops, services, eating establishments, and civic activities that serve the needs of surrounding neighborhoods. - (c) compact neighborhoods which encourage pedestrian activity and minimize impacts on the natural environment. - (d) neighborhoods with a wide spectrum of housing options, sizes, and prices.
 Large developments featuring a single use or serving a single market segment are discouraged. - (e) a balanced transportation system providing equal access to pedestrian and bicycles to reduce the reliance on automobiles. - (f) streets laid out as an interconnected network, forming coherent blocks where building entrances front the street rather than parking lots.
-Provision of bicycle/pedestrian connections as necessary to directly connect to nearby uses.

-- (g) the celebration of public space.
+Provision of bicycle/pedestrian connections as necessary to directly connect to nearby uses. - (g) the celebration of public space.
 Civic buildings, such as government offices, community centers, churches and libraries shall be sited in prominent locations which are accessible to residents.
 Open spaces, such as parks, playgrounds, squares, and greenbelts shall be located at accessible locations throughout a neighborhood. - (h) cohesive urban design which builds civic pride, enhances community identity, and reinforces the vision of the Lakes District.

 Sec.
-15.105. - The Lakes District - Master Planned Community Area Map.
+15.105. - The Lakes District - Master Plan Map.

-The Lakes District - Master Planned Community Area Map (Figure 15.2) established herein works in conjunction with the Comprehensive Plan, and the proceeding guidelines and standards to visually illustrate the concepts of the overall planning effort.
-The Master Planned Community Area Map provides a tool for public and private entities to approach the physical structure and building of this new Master Planned Community Area established herein.
+The Lakes District - Master Plan Map (Map 15.2) works in conjunction with the Comprehensive Plan, and the proceeding guidelines and standards to visually illustrate the concepts of the overall planning effort.
+The Master Plan Map provides a tool for public and private entities to approach the physical structure and building of this new community.
 Special development standards are retained within Sec.
 15.404. for proposed development within the Green Swamp Area of Critical State Concern.

-The Master Planned Community Area Map shows the locations of major natural and ecological features; existing and proposed highways and roads; locations for Village Centers; as well as various zonings proposed in the Master Planned Community Area established herein.
+The Master Plan Map shows the locations of major natural and ecological features; existing and proposed highways and roads; locations for Village Centers; as well as various zonings proposed in the Plan area.

 Compact and mixed-use development patterns take place in the Village Centers and include residences, offices, retail and civic uses.

-While the locations of the elements in the Master Planned Community Area established herein are conceptual, the number and relative size of the particular zones shall be considered accurate.
+While the locations of the elements in the Plan are conceptual, the number and relative size of the particular zones shall be considered accurate.

-MAP 15.1 - The Lakes District Master Planned Community Area Boundary
+MAP 15.1 - The Lakes District Boundary

-MAP 15.2 - The Lakes District - Master Planned Community Area Map
+MAP 15.2 - The Lakes District - Master Plan Map